pyrocms/pyrocms-docs/content/plugins/current-page.md

 ## page:title

 The page title visible in the admin panel.
-"Home" for the default home page.
+This is "Home" for the default home page.

 	{{ noparse }}{{ page:title }}{{ /noparse }}